 In addition to paying in person or by mail to the Alva or Enid Business Offices or the Woodward Administrative Office, online payments are now available through Rangernet.
 Students can access their accounts at any time by using their Rangernet login at www.nwosu.edu.
 Clicking on the Student tab and Account Status tab will provide a summary of charges and credits on your student account.
 Credit card payments are only accepted online and a convenience fee of 3% will be assessed ($3 minimum).
 The sole purpose of the fee is to cover charges from the credit card companies.
 The non-refundable convenience fee is assessed by our third-party processor, not NWOSU, and will be included in your total payment amount on your credit card statement.
 Credit card payments are NOT accepted in person at the teller stations, or by phone, or by email.

-A monthly payment plan is also available through Educational Data Systems, Inc. This plan allows you the opportunity to spread your payments, interest free, in monthly installments.
+A monthly payment plan is also available through the NWOSU website.
+This plan allows you the opportunity to spread your payments into installments throughout the semester.
 An application fee is required each semester upon enrollment in the program.
-You can make application online at www.edsinet.com.
-Northwestern’s school code is 3163.
+The student can make application online through their Rangernet account.

 Payment is due on the first day of classes each semester.
 If a student has a signed financial aid award letter, payment may be deferred until after disbursement of grants, loans and scholarships.
 Students without a signed award letter are encouraged to make payment to avoid late fees.
 Financial aid, awarded and paid after a student has personally paid charges, will be refunded for reimbursement to the student.
-A 5% late fee will be assessed to all unpaid tuition and fees balances and a $25 late fee will be charged to past due room and board on the 15th of October, November and December in the fall semester and March, April and May in the spring semester.
-Late fees are assessed in July for the summer semester.
+A 5% late fee will be assessed to all unpaid tuition and fees balances and a $25 late fee will be charged to past due room and board on the 15th of October, November and December in the fall semester and the 15th of March, April and May in the spring semester.
+Late fees are assessed July 30th for the summer semester.

 Financial aid and scholarship funds are applied to outstanding charges with the student being responsible for the remaining balance.